twonfi/twonfi/README.md

 ### Bot user
 I own the user @twonfi-bot.
 This has some permissions over a private repository in my control.

+I also own @twonfi-edu, an account used on school and untrusted computers.

 ### Canary and Keybase
 My GPG canary is located at https://twonum.org/canary.asc (note the absense of "www").
 Keybase is https://keybase.io/twonum (note that this is for account verification only; I do not use Keybase to communicate).